infrared0/scn-redmine/README.md

 A script called `vackup` is included to support backing-up and restoring the volumes used in the redmine deployment.

+To create a backup for the `redmine` specific volumes:

+    sudo vackup exall redmine

+This will create a backup file for each volume the filter matches, of the form `<volume>-<datestamp>.tgz`.

+The `exall` is for "export all".
+The `export` command is for specific volumes.

+> Note that "redmine" is a string that is used to match volumes names as per https://docs.docker.com/engine/reference/commandline/volume_ls/#filter.

+To load a backup tarfile back into a volume, specify `import` followed by the `<file>` and `<volume>` to load to backup into,

+    sudo vackup import redmine_mariadb_data-202308051251.tgz redmine_mariadb_data

 ## Further Reading

 * https://github.com/bitnami/containers/tree/main/bitnami/redmine#how-to-use-this-image